Sophiasuyu/AI-Driven-Gamified-E-commerce-Livestreaming/README.md

 On the system side, upcoming work involves building a backend service for user behaviour logging, enabling long-term engagement analysis, and integrating user testing data into adaptive UI logic, allowing the interface to evolve and personalise itself based on real user behaviour patterns.

-But yeah, overall, I’m genuinely happy with how this project turned out.
+But yeah, overall, I’m satisfied with how this project turned out.
 I hope you enjoy experiencing it as much as I enjoyed building it, and I’d love to hear any suggestions or thoughts you may have:)